dediindrawan/dediindrawan/README.md

 # Portfolio Website
 A modern React project built with Vite and styled using Tailwind CSS.

-## Deskripsi
+## Description
-Projek ini adalah sebuah halaman portofolio web sederhana yang dibangun menggunakan React, Vite sebagai build tool, dan Tailwind CSS untuk styling.
-Projek ini dirancang untuk memberikan pengalaman pengembangan yang cepat dan efisien.
+This project is a simple portfolio web page built using React, Vite as the build tool, and Tailwind CSS for styling.
+It is designed to provide a fast and efficient development experience.

-Portofolio ini menampilkan beberapa menu konten seperti:
+This portfolio features several content menus such as:

 - Home
 - Profile